wforbes/levelz.app/README.md

   * [ ] **User Configuration Page** - Prototype a user accessible configuration page which provides controls for various settings across the app
 * [ ] **Release Alpha Version (2021)** - Given all the lessons learned and insights gained throughout building core prototype features; Plan for the Alpha version of the app which provides a more streamlined, user friendly, enjoyable experience.
 This includes Activity, Notification, and Social features - among other ideas gained through the prototyping process.
   * [ ] **Prototype Test Program** - Recruit friends and acquaintances to commit to using the app regularly, get their bug reports and feedback, then work through coding all the issues and ideas they find.
-  * [ ] **Forums** - Add a forum to the Levelz.app website which allows users to share their ideas and report bugs in a community setting.
+  * [ ] **Forums** - Add a forum to the Levelz.app website which allows users to share their ideas, connect with each other outside of the app, and report bugs in a community setting.

 ---